 Using mice, researchers at the University of Rochester tracked the flow of fluid between brain cells and through the central nervous system.
 They found that brain cells contract.
-They also found that the space between cells increased from 14% of brain volume to 23%.
+They also found that the space between cells increased from 14 percent of brain volume to 23 percent.

-This translates into a 60% increase in space between cells.
+This translates into a 60 percent increase in space between cells.
 During sleep, cells are bathed in larger amounts of cleansing fluid than during waking hours.